African Batik: Vibrant, Timeless Fabric Artistry

 Senegal Tie-dye patterns Blue, indigo, and white Tie-dye patterns are associated with spirituality and used in various ceremonies and rituals.

-Mali Bogolanfini (mud cloth) earth tones, predominantly brown Bogolanfini represents cultural identity and is traditionally made by Malian women using natural dyes and mud-based pigments.
+Mali Bogolanfini (mud cloth) Elegant earth tones, predominantly brown Bogolanfini represents cultural identity and is traditionally made by Malian women using natural dyes and mud-based pigments.

 In the diverse world of African batik fabric, each country has its own unique style and significance.
 Nigerian batik showcases a rich blend of geometric patterns and animal motifs, often adorned with vibrant colors such as red, yellow, and green.
 These geometric patterns symbolize unity, while the animal motifs represent cultural beliefs and spirits.